Lavender Tea Bread

 What sort of lavender should I use in this recipe?

 I like to use fresh ground lavender in this recipe as I have easy access to a lavender farm.
-However, dried lavender works great too.
+However, during most months of the year, I use dried lavender, which works great too.

 Mason jar with Homemade Vanilla Creamer